-This section will focus on the biggest and best Berlin has to offer, whilst noting those which are nocturnal, free or family-friendly (there are also individual sections for these types of attractions, which can be easily accessed from the top of the page).
+This section will focus on the biggest and best Berlin has to offer, whilst noting those which are nocturnal, free or family-friendly.

 Several of the items below are already included for free or at a discount with the purchase of a tourist discount pass.

 August 13th is the 67th anniversary of the day that the East Germans began erecting a wall which cut Berlin in half.